ciriousjoker/am-i-done-yet/README.md

 - write (or restore, rather) an intermediate class for App <-> Firestore communication.
 - Replace all var keyword and add redundant typings where I removed them
-- Extract the ListView and everything below it into a new file
+- Use the BloC pattern for everything
 - Name the variables better
 - Add some comments where needed
 - Use spaces instead of tabs (this conversion saved around 700 bytes alone)